-Examines the development of International Relations Theory and the use of theory in analyzing international political interactions; the application of theory in specific globallyrelevant cases.
+Examines the development of International Relations Theory and the use of theory in analyzing international political interactions; the application of theory in specific globally-relevant cases.

 PSC 502 Seminar on International Political Economy (4-0-4).
-Theories, institutions and issues in contemporary International Political Economics are considered trends in globalization.
-Demonstration of the importance of IPE principles to case study materials.
+Theories, institutions and issues in contemporary International Political Economics, with special emphasis on trends in globalization.